it-at-m/ad2image/README.md

 ### Deploying on Kubernetes using a Helm chart

-If you want to deploy ad2image on a Kubernetes cluster, you can use the provided Helm chart.
-See [ad2image-helm-chart][helm-chart-github] for more information and documentation.
+If you want to deploy ad2image on a Kubernetes cluster, you can use the [provided Helm chart][helm-chart-github].

 ### Integrating in a existing Spring Boot application